Tamil Nadu: Sasikala Natarajan takes charge as AIADMK general secretary

 AIADMK leaders and cadres gathered at the party headquarters in Chennai’s Royapettah area to show their support.
 Natarajan paid tributes at the statue of party founder MG Ramachandran.
 She had visited both MGR and Jayalalithaa’s memorials near Marina Beach on Friday.

-At the party general body meeting on Friday, O Panneerselvam, who took up the post of chief minister after Jayalalithaa died, had said, “In tune with party rules, honourable Chinnamma is appointed AIADMK general secretary, and a resolution to this effect has been adopted unanimously by the general council.”
+At the party general body meeting on Friday, O Panneerselvam, who took up the post of chief minister after Jayalalithaa died, had said, “In tune with party rules, honourable Chinnamma [Natarajan] is appointed AIADMK general secretary, and a resolution to this effect has been adopted unanimously by the general council.”
 Natarajan, who lives in Jayalalithaa’s Poes Garden home, had not attended the meeting.

 AIADMK had announced on December 15 that it would appoint Natarajan to the top post.
 Party spokesperson Ponnaiyan had said, “It is the desire of the entire party.
 Sasikala has functioned as the conscience of Amma [Jayalalithaa].”